DAY 1 – Getting Started

 - Depart for Zion National Park

-- Upon arrival, check into Majestic View Lodge.
+- Upon arrival, check into Majestic View Lodge or Heller House with Lezlie, the fab Airbnb host.
 Note that most lodging options are modest around the region.
-While there are more options on the outskirts of Zion, I enjoyed Mystic View due to its close proximity to the park, the balcony view, spacious room and comfy bed.
+While there are more options on the outskirts of Zion, I enjoyed both places due to their close proximity to the park, spacious room and comfy bed.
 The shuttle also stops directly in front of the lodge.
 Score!

 - Hike Emerald Pools Trail (1.2 – 3 miles depending on lower or upper pool trail) or another short hike from this list of hikes at Zion Nation Park.

 - Dinner at Bit & Spur.
 We arrived late for dinner, and this was one of the only options available.
 Very tasty!
 Other options include Blondie’s Diner and Zion Canyon Brew Pub.

 - Early morning hike to Angels Landing!
 This famous 5 mile round-trip hike is strenuous but worth the sweat.
 It has everything you’d want in a hike – a challenge, a workout, switchbacks, support chains and an unbelievable view to make it all worthwhile.
 We boarded the shuttle around 9am and finished the hike around 1pm.
 Some hikers do it slower, some do it faster.
 We like to take pictures 🙂